 Starting with SLES12 SP1 and RHEL 7.2, these parameters must be set in a configuration file in the /etc/sysctl.d directory.
 For example, a configuration file with the name 91-NetApp-HANA.conf must be created.
 For older SLES and RHEL releases, these parameters must be set in/etc/sysctl.conf.

-For all RHEL releases and starting with SLES12, the
+For all RHEL releases starting with RHEL 6.3, keep in mind:

-parameter must be set in/etc/modprobe.d/sunrpc-local.conf.
-If the file does not exist, it must first be created by adding the following entry:
+- The sunrpc.tcp_slot_table_entries = 128 parameter must be set in/etc/modprobe.d/sunrpc-local.conf.
+If the file does not exist, you need to create it first by adding the entry:

 - options sunrpc tcp_max_slot_table_entries=128

 The fifth step is to check the system time of your HANA Large Instance unit.
 The instances are deployed with a system time zone.
 This time zone represents the location of the Azure region in which the HANA Large Instance stamp is located.
 You can change the system time or time zone of the instances you own.

 If you order more instances into your tenant, you need to adapt the time zone of the newly delivered instances.
 Microsoft has no insight into the system time zone you set up with the instances after the handover.
 Thus, newly deployed instances might not be set in the same time zone as the one you changed to.
 It's is your responsibility as customer to adapt the time zone of the instance(s) that were handed over, if necessary.